mmcollado/cis106/finalproject/deliverable3.md

 ![Telegram](telegram.webp)

+* Telegram is a multi-platform messaging service founded by Russian entrepreneur Pavel Durov.
+It first rolled out on iOS and Android in late 2013, and now has an estimated 550 million monthly users.
+Telegram’s user base tends to increase whenever a privacy scandal hits one of its larger competitors.

+* Telegram’s core functionality is the same as most other messaging apps: You can message other Telegram users, create group conversations, call contacts, make video calls, and send files and stickers.
+However, there are a few specific features that make it work differently from other chat apps.

+### Programing

-### Programing For programing I use vs studio code until now and monodevelop
+ For programing I use vs studio code until now and monodevelop

 * Educational Applications (dictionaries and that kind of stuff)